nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_CONDITIONAL_RENDERING.md

 ![working conditional routing](./images/kfst2FfzcO.gif)

-## Practice: No Content for You!
+## Practice: Kennels: No Content for You!

-Ensure that customers can't access locations, animals, or employees unless they submit a login.
+Ensure that customers can't access locations, animals, or employees unless they submit a authenticate.

+## Practice: Kandy Korner: No Content for You!

+Ensure that customers can't access any view in the Kandy Korner application until they authenticate.

 ## Fun Challenge: Remember Me